siryacaiazza/emotion-detector/README.md

 ### 🔍How to use the code

-This project uses a large model file that cannot be stored on GitHub directly, so in order to be able to use the files you must:
+This project uses large model files that cannot be stored on GitHub directly, so in order to be able to use the files you must:

 1. ➡️ Download the dataset from this [link](https://www.kaggle.com/datasets/uwrfkaggler/ravdess-emotional-speech-audio).
 2. ➡️ Download the files of this Github repository and add them to your Drive, alongside the dataset.